Why an Interpretive Solution?

 Can we include our own experts, staff members and/or Board members as narrators?

-Yes you can and this is often something that is worth considering for inclusion into your tour(s), as comments from those intimately associated with your institution will often add to the perceived credibility of your content.
+Yes you can.
+This is often something worth considering, as comments from those intimately associated with your institution will likely add to the perceived credibility of your content.

 How do we choose a narrator?